Solar Basics for Business

 Selecting a contractor.
-This may be your most important decision in the whole process.
-For your own peace of mind it’s best to talk to more than one contractor to evaluate them not only on price, but also on their expertise.
-SMUD maintains a list of solar contractors who are licensed, insured and who have installed five or more solar electric systems.
-Contractors do not need to appear on this list for you to receive incentives from SMUD.
-But they do need to hold a C-10, C-46 or B-General Contractor license.
-A broader list of solar contractors may be found on the website of the California Solar Initiative.
+This may be your most important decision in the process.
+It is best to talk to more than one contractor to compare their price and expertise.
+A list of solar contractors may be found on the website of the California Solar Initiative.

 Assessing costs.
 Solar equipment costs have declined over the last few years.
-Installed system costs can be as little as $4/watt (CEC-AC rating) or perhaps even less.
+Installed system costs can be as little as $3/watt (CEC-AC rating) or perhaps even less.

 Go solar without buying a system.
 To learn about leasing a solar power system or about Power Purchase Agreements (PPAs) go here.